dementive/godot-immediate-gui/README.md

 This works out pretty well since metadata properties can be set directly in the editor SceneTree so data bind properties can easily be adjusted at runtime without recompiling.
 A nice side effect that's part of this hack is that there is almost never a need to directly reference a control node with get_node (or some syntax sugar that calls get_node) because the DataBind handles setting everything up and updating it.
 Normally when writing gui in godot there has to be tons of get_node calls at some point to reference a node in the scene tree in order to update it but with the DataBind you don't have to do any of this.

-When setting up DataBind nodes in a scene they must be added as the first child of the root node because they are not Control Nodes so they can't be the root of the scene since it would break nested data binds and container layouts.
+When setting up DataBind nodes in a scene they must be the root node of the scene they are in so they can properly find all data bind properties on all nodes in the scene.

 The DataBind class works in 3 stages: